liuning0820/liuning0820.github.io/_posts/2019-03-04-the-devops-handbook-reading-notes.md

 * Deployment vs Release

-Deployment is the installation of a specified version of software to a given environment (for examplem, deploying code into an integration test environment or deploying code into production).
+Deployment is the installation of a specified version of software to a given environment (for example, deploying code into an integration test environment or deploying code into production).
 Specifically, a deployment may or may not be associated with a release of a feature to customers.

 Release is when we make a feature (or set of features) available to all our customers or a segment of customers (for example, we enable the feature to be used by 5% of our customer base).
 Our code and environments should be built in such a way that the release of functionality does not require changing our application code.